grc-iit/jarvis-cd/README.md

 jarvis init [CONFIG_DIR] [PRIVATE_DIR] [SHARED_DIR (optional)]
 ```

-* **CONFIG_DIR:** A directory where jarvis metadata for nodes and pipelines
+* **CONFIG_DIR:** A directory where jarvis metadata for pkgs and pipelines
 are stored.
 This directory can be anywhere that the current user can access.
 This can be stored local to a particular machine or on a PFS.
 * **PRIVATE_DIR:** A directory which is common across all machines, but
 stores data locally to the machine.
-Some jarvis nodes require certain data to
+Some jarvis pkgs require certain data to
 be stored per-machine.
 OrangeFS is an example. /tmp for example is typically
 private.
 * **SHARED_DIR:** A directory which is common across all machines, where
 each machine has the same view of data in the directory.
 Not all jarvis
-nodes require a SHARED_DIR.
+pkgs require a SHARED_DIR.
 The SHARED_DIR could be on a PFS, for example.